Last updated on January 22nd, 2021 at 04:29 pm

 - A good party includes scotch and aguardiente.

-- The food is divers and varies by region.
+- The food is diverse and varies by region.

 - Arepas in various variants are offered throughout the country and are, so to speak, the national dish.

 - Colombia is the world champion in public holidays.
 There are 18 public holidays, which are usually celebrated on a Monday.

 - During a Colombia vacation or a round-trip, keep in mind the public holidays as Colombians like to travel within the country.